Samajwadi Party patriarch Mulayam Singh Yadav cremated in Saifai | Politics

 His son and party chief Akhilesh Yadav lit the funeral pyre.

 The former Uttar Pradesh CM had died aged 82 at a private hospital in Haryana's Gurugram on Monday.
 His body was brought to Saifai on Monday evening.
-A large number of people and dignitaries turned up for his funeral in Saifai on Tuesday.
+A large number of people and dignitaries turned up for his funeral in Saifai.

 Businessman Anil Ambani, Yadav's brother and Pragatisheel Samajwadi Party (Lohia) founder Shivpal Yadav, senior Uttar Pradesh Congress leader Pramod Tiwari, NCP leader Supriya Sule, Rashtriya Lok Dal chief Jayant Chaudhary, farmer leader Rakesh Tikait and Aam Aadmi Party's Sanjay Singh were present as the three-time chief minister was to consigned to flames.